 Binoculars: As well as your headphones/earplugs, do make sure you bring along a small set of binoculars.
 The cars are super fast (it would be a bit boring if they were Driving Miss Daisy speeds) and go past in a flash.
 There is tons of action on and off the track and your child will love finding interesting things to look at as well as the cars.

 Ticket sharing: You know your child best.
 Only you know whether F1 is going to be something that your little one loves or loathes.
-The event is over three days (Friday is practice, Saturday qualifying and Sunday is the main race) and so your child needs to be old enough to enjoy the action.
+The event is over three days (Friday is the practice, Saturday qualifying and Sunday is the main race) and so your child needs to be old enough to enjoy the action.
 Formula 1 tickets are not cheap, so before you spend the money on tickets for the whole family take your kids on a ‘trial run’.
 A good way to do this is to get tickets for Friday’s practice from someone who will not be using theirs.
 Tickets are mostly bought as a three-day set, so if you find someone who can’t make one of the evenings, snap up their ticket!

 Stay hydrated: Make sure you and your child drink plenty of water; being outside for hours in our gorgeously warm but insanely humid weather can be dehydrating.

 Comfortable shoes and clothes: The car park will likely be far away from the race track, so wear comfortable shoes that you don’t mind getting dirty.
 I wore my gorgeous wedges to a race once and they got ruined when the heavens opened and soaked my wedges into oblivion.
 Also, do not wear white!
-For the same reason… the rain is not forgiving on a white dress and unless you want all of Singapore to see your undies then best to wear a dark colour!
-Lesson learnt the hard way… Also, make sure your child is not wearing shoes that rub, causing event-ending blisters!
+For the same reason… the rain is not forgiving on a white dress and unless you want all of Singapore to see your undies then it’s best to wear a dark colour!
+Lesson learned the hard way… Also, make sure your child is not wearing shoes that rub, causing event-ending blisters!

 Bring a radio: Or install a radio app on your phone.
 When you get to the race they will let you know which station to tune into so that you can hear the announcers.
 The commentary will help your kids have a better idea of what is going on and make it easier for them to spot their favourite drivers as they flash past.